joseph489/Wireless-Oil-Skimmer-Robot/README.md

 ##  Project Overview

-The robot automates oil collection using a rotating drum mechanism, dual propeller motors for movement, and a water pump—all controlled wirelessly via smartphone.
+The robot automates oil collection using a rotating drum mechanism, dual propeller motors for movement, and a water pump all controlled wirelessly via smartphone.
 It also includes an ultrasonic sensor for obstacle detection, making the system semi-autonomous and user-friendly.

 ---